yavor0/CarDealershipBackend/README.md

 # Instructions
 1. Add mysql login information in user environment variables.
-There has to be one `MYSQL_USERNAME` и `MYSQL_PASSWORD` variable with the correct values respectively.
+There has to be one `MYSQL_USERNAME` and `MYSQL_PASSWORD` variable with the correct values respectively.
 2. Create a database called `dealership` (**lowercase**)
 3. Run these commands in the folder with `Pipfile`:\
  -- `pipenv install`